cybersecma/CyberSecMain/src/posts/general/cybersecurity-tools-not-enough.md

 - **Employees as intelligence sources:** Your team knows the weak points no tool can see.
 Empower them to speak up, and back them with action.

+<span class="highlight-red">### Conclusion</span>:

-Tools have their place—but real security comes from combining technology with human insight and collaboration.
+Tools have their place, but real security comes from combining technology with human insight and collaboration.
 That’s the difference between reacting to threats and truly staying ahead of them.

 - [<span class="highlight-blue">Original Full article by Ashraf</span>](https://www.aboukass.com/post/we-can-t-buy-ourselves-out-of-this-problem-cyber-security-tools-are-not-enough)